 Repayments Received From Loan Portfolios Serviced for Other Agencies (in thousands)

 Analysis of results and challenges: DED provides loan servicing for two other state agencies: Alaska Industrial Development and Export Authority (AIDEA) and the Division of Community and Regional Affairs (DCRA).
 DED manages the Small Business Economic Development and Rural Development Initiative revolving loan funds on behalf of AIDEA, and the Bulk Fuel revolving loan fund on behalf of DCRA.
 DED's combined lending, collections, and accounting functions create efficiencies for the State of Alaska's administration of these programs.
-The fluctuations in the monetary utilization of the funds is tied closely to the price of fuel and statewide economic conditions.
-The increase in principal starting FY2013 reflects the increased price of fuel.
-Much of the decrease is due to decreased fuel prices over the last several years and low interest rate environment.
+The fluctuations in the monetary utilization of the funds is indicative of the fluctuations in fuel prices, private sector interest rates and general economic conditions.

 Target #3: Return of capital to the state through effective financial management of loan funds.

 Analysis of results and challenges: Maintaining low delinquency rates on the loan funds administered by DED results in higher rates of return to the loan funds and the general fund.
-Commercial lending in a volatile industry like commercial fishing is challenging, but maintaining prudent lending practices developed over time and carried out by experienced and knowledgeable staff has maintained lower than average delinquency rates.
+Commercial lending in a volatile industry like commercial fishing is challenging but maintaining prudent lending practices developed over time and carried out by experienced and knowledgeable staff has maintained lower than average delinquency rates.
 The 2021 rise in fund delinquency is attributed to erratic regional salmon returns and the COVID-19 pandemic's effect on the seafood market driven by restaurant closures and low domestic consumption.
 This caused cash flow difficulties for harvesters in the short term that was solved through loan forbearance and restructuring.

 |A1: Core Service - Business Financing|